grev-uv/hpg-msuite/README.md

 # HPG-Msuite
 **HPG-Msuite** is a powerful and friendly tool kit for DNA methylation analysis and DMR detection.
-HPG-Msuite began with [**HPG-Methyl**](https://github.com/grev-uv/hpg-methyl), an ultrafast and highly sensitive tool for alignment and methylation analysis of Next-Generation Sequencing samples, which works with both single-end or paired-end fastq files and provides .bam files.
-The next analysis step can be done with [**HPG-Hmapper**](https://github.com/grev-uv/hpg-hmapper), a parallel software tool for analyzing DNA hydroximethylation data, which works with the .bam files yielded by HPG-Methyl and provides a .csv file containing the mathylation map for each chromosome.
+The suite contains tools for all the steps of the process:  [**HPG-Methyl**](https://github.com/grev-uv/hpg-methyl), an ultrafast and highly sensitive tool for alignment and methylation analysis of Next-Generation Sequencing samples, which works with both single-end or paired-end .fastq files.
+It yields the alignment and methylation status of the sample dataset in the form of .bam files.
+The next analysis step can be done with [**HPG-Hmapper**](https://github.com/grev-uv/hpg-hmapper), a parallel software tool for analyzing DNA hydroximethylation data, which works with the .bam files yielded by HPG-Methyl and provides a .csv file containing the methylation map for each chromosome.
 For each position in the chromosome, this tool yields the number of Cs, noCs, 5mCs and 5hmCs aligned by HPG-Methyl.
 The last step in the methylation analysis can be carried out with [**HPG-Dhunter**](https://github.com/grev-uv/hpg-dhunter), a powerful, real-time visualizer tool based on CUDA that can analyze the .csv files coming from different DNA samples and detect Differentially Methylated Regions (DMRs) between samples.
 HPG-Dhunter also has a version to automatically identify all the DMRs in the whole genome without visualization.
 This [version](https://github.com/grev-uv/hpg-dhunter-batch) works identifying DMRs using all the samples.

 ## Handling
 **HPG-Msuite** shows a user interface (UI) whose design has been developed according with usability good practices.
-HPG-Msuite offers a quick access to automate analysis processes from alignment fastq samples to display the DMRs.
+HPG-Msuite offers a quick access to automate all  the analysis processes, from alignment of fastq samples to DMR detection and visualization.

 This is the main UI: